 The motor control PWM is a specialized PWM supporting 3-phase motors and other combinations.
 Feedback inputs are provided to automatically sense rotor position and use that information to ramp speed up or down.
+An abort input is also provided that causes the PWM to immediately release all motor drive outputs.
 At the same time, the motor control PWM is highly configurable for other generalized timing, counting, capture, and compare applications.